 Filling

-- In a large bowl, cream the butter with an electric mixture on medium speed until the butter is light and fluffy, about 2 minutes.
-(You can also use a stand mixer with the paddle attachment.)
+- In a large bowl, cream the butter with an electric mixer on medium speed until the butter is light and fluffy, about 2 minutes.

 - Add in the almond extract and salt.

-- Add in the confectioners' sugar, about 1/2 cup at a time.
+- Add in the confectioners' sugar, about ยฝ cup at a time.
 Once all the sugar is added, mix on high for 2-3 minutes.

-- Once fully combined, gently fold the marshmallow creme into the frosting by hand.
-This can be used immediately or refrigerated until ready to use.
+- Once fully combined, fold the marshmallow creme into the frosting by hand.

-- When ready to use, spread the filling on the bottoms of half the cookies and top with the remaining cookies.
+- Spread the filling on the bottoms of half the cookies and top with the remaining cookies.

 Did you make this recipe?